 Interestingly, Next Level’s excuse for the controversial post was that the company’s “graphic design department used the mock logo that is circulated [sic] on the internet.”
-The only problem with that suggestion is that neither fans nor journalists were able to locate that logo online, anywhere — indicating that it was either the real deal, or that Next Level whipped the logo up itself.
-Now that the official GT7 logo has been revealed as part of the first trailer, we know that Next Level's logo was fabricated.
+The only problem with that suggestion was that neither fans nor journalists were able to locate that logo online, anywhere — indicating that it was either the real deal, or that Next Level whipped the logo up itself.
+Since the official GT7 logo was revealed as part of the first trailer, we know that Next Level's logo was fabricated.

-Technically, it's still possible GT7 is being prepared as a launch window release, though you have to imagine that if Polyphony Digital was preparing this game to land in vague proximity to the PS5's launch, it would have alluded as much in the trailer.
-Alas, no rough time frame, let alone a mention of "2021," was provided at all — telling us that GT7's ETA is still in flux.
-Though, given this studio's history of shifting release dates and delays, that's hardly surprising.
+However, you have to imagine that if Polyphony Digital was preparing this game to land in vague proximity to the PS5's launch, it would have alluded as much in the trailer.
+Alas, no rough time frame, let alone a mention of "2021," has been provided then or since — telling us that GT7's ETA is still in flux.
+Though, given this studio's history of shifting release dates and delays, none of this is very surprising.

 Gran Turismo 7 gameplay